syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * true

-When set to true, enables the previous/Next appointment navigation within the Scheduler.
+When set to true, enables the previous or next appointment navigation within the Schedule.

 #### Example

-To disable the Previous/Next appointment navigation,
+To disable the previous or next appointment navigation,

 {% highlight html %}